dyno-might/dyno-might.github.io/_posts/2024-05-08-survey-results.md

 **You should floss more**

 Doubtful.
-But—speaking of ME—I use Italian floss that costs something like 4× normal floss (around $0.34 / meter).
+But—speaking of ME—I use Italian floss that costs 4× normal floss (around $0.34 / meter).
 This feels insane, but the marginal cost is something like $0.10 extra per floss, and if you haven't used Extreme Luxury floss before, trust me when I say it delivers more than $0.10 of utility.
-It's pleasant enough that "not flossing enough" becomes almost impossible.
+It's so pleasant that "not flossing enough" becomes almost impossible.
 And I wonder if it might actually save money in the long term by reducing the need for dental work.

 **How can you believe that aspartame is harmless when regular aspartame consumers seem to be heavier than non-aspartame consumers?**

-Ah, the good-old aspartame debate ([1](https://dynomight.net/cola/#ps) [2](https://dynomight.net/thanks/)  [3](https://dynomight.net/aspartame/)  [4](https://dynomight.net/aspartame-brouhaha/)  [5](https://dynomight.net/grug/)) .
+Ah, the good-old aspartame debate ([1](https://dynomight.net/cola/#ps) [2](https://dynomight.net/thanks/) [3](https://dynomight.net/aspartame/) [4](https://dynomight.net/aspartame-brouhaha/) [5](https://dynomight.net/grug/)).
 I believe this because :

 A) I think that health-conscious people tend to avoid soda, of all types.